Overactive Bladder Treatment in Oxford, MS

 The American Urological Association (AUA) recommends that patients who do not get better or cannot tolerate medications should be evaluated for advanced therapy options to treat their OAB symptoms.
 These advanced treatment options can significantly improve the quality of life for those suffering from OAB.
 The advanced treatments options are:

 - Sacral Nerve Stimulation delivered by InterStim– This therapy works by stimulating the over active nerves which control the bladder.
 The stimulation restores the bladder to function at a more normal level, which should mean a patient’s symptoms are reduced by 50% or greater.
 Recent studies suggest that 82% of patients who receive this treatment have a 50% or greater reduction in their symptoms 5 years after the initial treatment and 45% are completely continent (no leaking).
-Click here InterStim® Therapy to learn more.
+Learn more about InterStim® Therapy.

 - Percutaneous Tibial Neuromodulation (PTNM)– This therapy works by stimulating the tibial nerve in your ankle, which connects to the sacral nerves that innervate your pelvic floor and bladder.
 While this therapy can be effective, it doesn’t work as well as sacral nerve stimulation but can be an option for patients who are not surgical candidates.